mcastorena0316/restaurantpage-js/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project, I was requested to create a Restaurant Page using Webpack and   Javascript's modules for creating the HTML.
+In this project, I was requested to create a Restaurant Page using Webpack and  Javascript's modules for creating the HTML content.

 Live version of the project: [Live version](https://raw.githack.com/mcastorena0316/restaurantpage-js/homepagelogic/dist/index.html)